 What is a Gig Economy?

 Gig workers enjoy freedom and independence, but they don't get more stability in their jobs.
 A lot of companies save cash by not offering benefits like health insurance or paid time off.
 Some employers will give some benefits, but they pass on the responsibility of managing those programs and other tasks to outside agencies.
+Check out this blog to know how you can start freelancing as a student.

 Understanding Gig Economy

-In a gig economy, many folks work part-time, short-term gigs or as independent contractors.
+In this economy, many folks work part-time, short-term gigs or as independent contractors.
 This leads to cheaper, more efficient services like Uber Eats and Zomato for those who are into it.
 But people who don't use technology and the internet may miss out on the benefits.
 Cities are usually the hubs for these services and are more deeply involved in the gig economy.
 Gig work can cover a wide range of jobs ranging from driving to coding for a freelance company.
 Here are some jobs and industries where you can look for job gigs.

 - Musicians